alumik/alumik.github.io/source/_posts/2019/39-Sampling-from-a-Normal-Distribution.md

 {% asset_img index_7_2.png %}

-As we can see, our Box-Muller method of sampling from \\( N(0,1) \\) generates quite good results.
+As we can see, our Box-Muller method of sampling from$N(0,1)$generates quite good results.
 Our KS test statistic is quite small along with a large p-value (so we can't reject our null hypothesis).
 Similarly, the graph shows the expected shape matching our reference distribution.
 The one big advantage this method has though is that it's quite fast.
 There's no noticeable lag when generating \(N=10000\) samples.

 ## Conclusion